-After 2 Days On A Rooftop, Local ‘Cat Whisperer’ Was Tinkerbell’s Only Hope!Matthew Russell
+After 2 Days On A Rooftop, Local ‘Cat Whisperer’ Was Tinkerbell’s Only Hope for Survival

 Firefighters are known for bravery and courage; they rush in where others are rushing out.
 And long before they arrive, you can usually hear them coming.